ashtonpaul/rest-api-guidelines/RESTAPI.md

    - removing any part of the API
    - a change in the response type (e.g integer to float)
    - a change in the format of a response data for any call
-1. All request should be made over HTTPS as a basic security implementation.
+1. All request should be made over HTTPS (SSL) as a basic security implementation.
 1. Use nouns for resource naming
 1. Do not use file extensions in the URI
    - BAD: **GET api/v1/employees.json**